KamilMynarski/energy_data_document_streaming/README.md

 >> KAFKA_ENABLE_KRAFT=no

-But the biggest reason for this problem was the fact that I am using "latest" image for this container which expose the app for unpredictable changes in the image.
-So the main take away is I should use specific version of image.
+But the biggest reason for this problem was the fact that I am using "latest" image for this container which expose the app for unpredictable changes in the docker image.
+So the main take away is I should use specific version of the image.